 “I-I’m sorry to hear that,” she said, again mentioning my name.
 She sounded so sad.
 There were tears in her voice.
 She sounded like a jilted lover, and that hurt.
 That hurt me.
 My resolve, in the silence that followed, nearly broke.
 I wanted to be happy, but I also wanted her to be happy.
 She was, is, and always will be a nice person, and this hold she had on me was difficult to break.

-I contemplated suing NASA for the delays they had in coming forth with this information, that cost me thousands of dollars.
-I asked a lawyer friend of mine what he thought, and he informed me that that lawsuit might be one of the few that gets tossed out for lack of merit.
+I contemplated suing NASA for the delays they had in coming forth with this information that cost me thousands of dollars.
+I asked a lawyer friend of mine what he thought, and he informed me that that might be one of the few lawsuits that they toss, for lack of merit.
 I told him it might be worth it, however, just to go through the discovery phase of a trial to learn what information NASA had and when.
-When did they discover the purposeful error on the part of the Babylonians and when did they decide to make this information public, and how much money have I, and others, spent in the interim, trying to convince the world that while all of us have dark sides, the dark side of the supposed Scorpio Man is no more prominent than any others?
+When did they discover the purposeful error on the part of the Babylonians, and when did they decide to make this information public?
+How much money have I, and others, spent in the interim, trying to convince the world that while all of us have dark sides, the dark side of the supposed Scorpio Man is no more prominent than any others?

 Long story short, I’m free.
-I don’t care what excuses they try to come up with.
+I don’t care what excuses they conjure up.
 I know nothing about the differences between Tropical and Sidereal Astrology, and I honestly don’t care.
 My desperation to be something better led me to believe in something I now consider exposed for its arbitrary nature.
-The field of astrology may not be a money-making scheme for rubes, and if it is its own science then I am free of it.
+The field of astrology may not be a moneymaking scheme for rubes, and if it is its own science then I am free of it.
 I no longer have to lie about the Sun’s positioning at the time of my birth.
 I can feel comfortable, for the first time in my life, about my celestial phenomenon in relation to my Sun’s positioning.
 I feel free to look people in the eye again.
-I no longer have to endure expensive and intensive Scorpio Evolvement sessions, and Ms. Maria Edgeworth’s group sessions with those of us suffering from Male Scorpion debilities, I have been able to fire Ms. Maria Edgeworth, I discontinued Gordon’s services, and I am now considered a man of balance, a Libra Man, thanks to NASA.
+I no longer have to endure expensive and intensive Scorpio Evolvement sessions, and Ms. Maria Edgeworth’s group sessions with those of us suffering from Male Scorpion debilities, I have been able to fire Ms. Maria Edgeworth, I discontinued Gordon’s services, and the stars now consider me a man of balance, a Libra Man, thanks to NASA.
 I do have some empathy for those few that are still under the Scorpio classification, though they have narrowed their date range to less than a week, November 23 to November 29.
 This is largely a good thing, as there should be as few Scorpions as possible on this planet, but I am no longer one of them.